cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 ![<-NOLINK->a diagram showing that a node with other nodes that belong to it is the parent of the other nodes, and the other nodes are children of the first. two child nodes of the same parent are siblings.](./hierarchy-relationships.png)

 It's useful to apply familial terms to describe the relationship between elements in a tree like the Timeline.
-An Activity is a _parent_ of a Task, while a Task is a _child_ of an Activity.
+An Activity is the _parent_ to a Task, while a Task is a _child_ of an Activity.
 Two Tasks that belong to the same Activity are _siblings_.

 It's easy to translate current timelines to our chosen data structure.